 2. From Fast Food to Fast-Casual

-The fast-casual restaurant trend is a concept that’s been around for a few years and that’s not showing any signs of slowing down.
-Restaurant industry statistics show that sales from fast casual dining reached $47 billion in 2016, with recent years proving to be even more profitable.
+The fast-casual restaurant trend is a concept that’s been around for a few years and is not showing any signs of slowing down.
+Restaurant industry statistics show that sales from fast-casual dining reached $47 billion in 2016, with recent years proving to be even more profitable.

 3. Shift to Health and Wellness

-Restaurants can easily take advantage of this trend by modifying recipes and offering options to their customers.
+Restaurants can easily take advantage of this trend by modifying current recipes and offering more options to their customers.

 4. Vegetarian, Vegan, and Plant-Based Dining

-Adding plant-based foods to the menu means using ingredients that are high in protein, such as non-GMO organic tofu, quinoa, and Fonio, which is a gluten-free grain that’s a hybrid between quinoa and couscous.
+Adding plant-based foods to the menu means using ingredients high in protein, such as non-GMO organic tofu, quinoa, and Fonio, a gluten-free grain hybrid between quinoa and couscous.

 5. Unique and Global Flavors